 - Or you simply don’t have any bills in your name, due to living in a house share or with parents.

-Do You Need Proof of Address with a Suits Me® Current Account?
+Do You Need Proof of Address with a Suits Me® Account?

 At Suits Me®, we believe in financial inclusivity and understand that not everyone is able to provide proof of address – so we don’t ask for it!

-Whether you’re new to the country or live in a household where your name isn’t on any of the bills – we can provide you with a current account that suits your needs and where you’re able to manage your money safely and securely with access to online banking – or if you prefer – our mobile banking app.
+Whether you’re new to the country or live in a household where your name isn’t on any of the bills – we can provide you with a account that suits your needs and where you’re able to manage your money safely and securely with access to your online account – or if you prefer – our mobile app.

-All you need to open a current account with us is either your passport, full UK driving licence or national ID number.
-Once you’ve completed your application, your account will be opened within 10 minutes where you’ll be able to start managing your money immediately.
+All you need to open an account with us is either your passport, full UK driving licence or national ID number.
+Once you’ve completed your application, your account will be opened within 3 minutes where you’ll be able to start managing your money immediately.